-Generally, a TIF District is established by a municipality around an area that requires public infrastructure to encourage public and private real property development or redevelopment.
-The property values at the time the District is created are determined and the property taxes generated by that original value continue to go to the taxing entities (municipality and state).
+Generally, a TIF District is established by a municipality around an area that requires public infrastructure improvements to encourage private real property development or redevelopment.
+The property values at the time the District is created are determined and the property taxes generated by that original value continue to be paid to the taxing authorities (municipality and the State Education Fund).

 General Program Information

 Zoom in to the municipality you wish to view.
 You can click other layers to turn them on or off, as desired.

 VSA Title 32, see Subsections f-I

 TIF District Rule: Adopted May 6, 2015 (pdf)